 Since, all Sooner plants and trees are grown and shipped in growing containers, they can be shipped and planted anytime throughout the year.
-Although it is best to avoid shipping during extreme temperatures, above 90 degrees and below 32 degrees.

 We ship orders, so they arrive without weekend delays.
 Our shipping schedule is based on the hardiness zone for your area.
 Our zone and shipping schedule is available as a lookup box on every plant detail page.
 If you would like to reschedule your shipping date, just reply with the preferred ship date, we will reschedule and reconfirm the date via email.

 We will ship your order to any address in the U.S, excluding ALASKA, HAWAI,

 If shipping to the states listed below, shipping may be postponed up to 10 days due to Department of Agriculture inspections.
 (Arizona, California Idaho, Montana, Nevada, Oregon, Utah, Washington)